 1 A. EV charging segments include Level 1, Level 2, and Direct Current Fast Chargers 2 ("DCFCs").
-Level 1 charging occurs at 120 volts ("V") alternating current ("AC") 3 using a standard electrical outlet and may require more than 24 hours to fully charge an 4 EV, depending on charging rate and battery capacity.
+14 Level 1 charging occurs at 120 volts ("V") alternating current ("AC") 3 using a standard electrical outlet and may require more than 24 hours to fully charge an 4 EV, depending on charging rate and battery capacity.
 Level 2 chargers utilize a 240V 5 AC connection and can fully charge most EVs in approximately 12 hours or less, 6 depending on charging rate and battery capacity.
 DCFCs use direct current ("DC") with 7 power outputs currently ranging from 50 kilowatts (kW) up to 350 kW, with higher 8 outputs expected in the future, and can typically fully charge an EV in approximately an 9 hour.
 10 EV charging connectors can vary by vehicle type and manufacturer.
-Tesla vehicles 10 11 EV charging connectors can vary by vehicle type and manufacturer.
-Tesla vehicles utilize a proprietary connector for native charging at all levels, but also can be charged 11 utilize a proprietary connector for native charging at all levels, but also can be charged 11 12 utilize a proprietary connector for native charging at all levels, but also can be charged using the standardized connectors discussed below through the use of adaptor plugs.
-11 12 13 utilize a proprietary connector for native charging at all levels, but also can be charged using the standardized connectors discussed below through the use of adaptor plugs.
-SAE J1772 is the industry standard for all EVs charging at Level 1 or 2.
-For DCFC, 11 12 13 14 utilize a proprietary connector for native charging at all levels, but also can be charged using the standardized connectors discussed below through the use of adaptor plugs.
-SAE J1772 is the industry standard for all EVs charging at Level 1 or 2.
-For DCFC, CHAdeMO and SAE Combined Charging System (CCS) offer charging depending on the 11 12 13 14 15 utilize a proprietary connector for native charging at all levels, but also can be charged using the standardized connectors discussed below through the use of adaptor plugs.
-SAE J1772 is the industry standard for all EVs charging at Level 1 or 2.
+Tesla vehicles 11 utilize a proprietary connector for native charging at all levels, but also can be charged 11 12 utilize a proprietary connector for native charging at all levels, but also can be charged using the standardized connectors discussed below through the use of adaptor plugs.
+15 12 using the standardized connectors discussed below through the use of adaptor plugs.
+15 12 13 using the standardized connectors discussed below through the use of adaptor plugs.
+15 SAE J1772 is the industry standard for all EVs charging at Level 1 or 2.
+For DCFC, 12 13 14 using the standardized connectors discussed below through the use of adaptor plugs.
+15 SAE J1772 is the industry standard for all EVs charging at Level 1 or 2.
+For DCFC, CHAdeMO and SAE Combined Charging System (CCS) offer charging depending on the 12 13 14 15 using the standardized connectors discussed below through the use of adaptor plugs.
+15 SAE J1772 is the industry standard for all EVs charging at Level 1 or 2.
 For DCFC, CHAdeMO and SAE Combined Charging System (CCS) offer charging depending on the vehicle OEM.
 CHAdeMO currently supports charging up to 62.5 kW with a future